 You need water resistant protection if you’re sweating or swimming.
 Now you’ll clearly see water resistant sunscreens claiming that the stated SPF lasts when your wet for either

 - 80 minutes

-Solbar Zinc Sunscreen, my favorite water resistant sunscreen, has 80 minutes of water resistant protection, so if you’re using it already, you’re using the best sun protection for water exposure.
+Solbar Zinc Sunscreen has been my favorite water resistant sunscreen for years.
+It provides 80 minutes of water resistant protection, so if you’re using it already, you’re using a great sun protection for water exposure.
 Solbar Zinc is a combination of zinc oxide and chemical sunscreen filters.

 - You’ll be reminded to reapply every 2 hours.

 - Water resistant products will tell you to reapply after 40 or 80 minutes in the water and every 2 hours.

 - Non-water resistant products will tell you to reapply after towel drying, swimming or sweating.